Jack Moylan: Wexford loan

 On 4 September 2023, it was announced that Moylan had signed a pre-contract agreement with EFL League One side Lincoln City, with the contract effective from 1 January 2024.
-He made his debut the following weekend, coming off the bench in the 1–1 draw against Wycombe Wanderers.
-His first goals for Lincoln came against Barnsley on 9 March 2024, netting a brace, of which the first was nominated for EFL League One Goal of the Month.
-He injured his ankle in the game against Harrogate Town in August 2025 and was ruled out of action for 3 months after surgery.
+On 13 January 2024, he made his debut coming off the bench in the 1–1 draw against Wycombe Wanderers.
+His first goals for Lincoln came against Barnsley on 9 March 2024 where he netted a brace, the first of which was nominated for EFL League One Goal of the Month.
+The following year, Moylan made his 50th appearance for the Imps.
+At the start of the next season, he injured his ankle against Harrogate Town in August 2025 and was ruled out of action for three months after surgery.
+After returning to the squad, he was nominated for the January 2026 Player of the Month award when his four goals helped drive Lincoln's promotion push.
+On 13 March 2026, Moylan signed a three-year extension to his Lincoln City deal, which would keep him at the club until the summer of 2030.
+After winning promotion from League One in the 2025–26 season, he was named in the EFL League One Team of the Season alongside teammates Tendayi Darikwa, Sonny Bradley and George Wickens.
+Moylan was also nominated for EFL League One Player of the Season, alongside teammates Sonny Bradley, Dom Ballard and Owen Bailey.
+At the end of the season he was nominated for the League One PFA Players’ Player of the Year.